eashan98/ca1_networking/Readme.md

 inventory.ini consist of host ip and the user through which we can ssh from local to target machine.

-command to run playbook :- ansible-playbook -i inventory.ini deploy_docker.yml
+Command to run playbook :- ansible-playbook -i inventory.ini deploy_docker.yml

 The host machine ip needs to be change and user need to be changed that can ssh.